slembcke/slembcke.github.io/_drafts/DriftRenderer.md

 ## Threading

 Last, but not least.
 I wanted to have good support for threading in the renderer.
-Though I surely could have built the whole game to be single threaded with acceptable performance, I wanted to take this as a learning experience.
-Going back to my experience with the Cocos renderer, having a dedicated rendering thread worked so well I didn't want to take a step back.
-Even worse, I made my own [fiber based job system](/drift/2020/08/28/DriftJobs.html) for Project Drift, and have been having a blast with it. :D I definitely wanted the ability to start recording the next frame's commands while waiting for the previous frame to complete.
-Although I'm curious to try playing with multiple command recording threads, I decided that was way overkill, especially when my renderer is already so heavily batch oriented.
+The threaded renderer I made for Cocos worked so well, I've never really wanted to take a step back from it.
+Worse, I decided to take a step forward and make my own [fiber based job system](/drift/2020/08/28/DriftJobs.html) for Project Drift.
+So far I've been having a blast with it, and it works extremely well!
+While I'm sure I could have gotten away with acceptable performance with just a single thread, I also wanted this project to be a learning experience where I get to try new things and try to stay current.
+I had considered implementing the ability to have multiple command recording threads... but nah.
+My renderer is already so heavily batch oriented it just doesn't make any sense.

 ## Thoughts

 Overall I'm quite happy with what I came up with.
 It's relatively simple, but capable of everything I need.
 Between GL3 and Vulkan, it runs on a pretty wide variety of hardware.
+Sure, it's a couple thousand lines of code I could have avoided by using somebody library, but it's also the sort of code I enjoy writing.
+I consider it time well spent. :)

+As far as Vulkan being too complicated?
+Well that is itself... complicated.
+Yes, there is more "stuff" you have to do, but there are also libraries that cover much of it: Instance + device initialization, swapchain creation + syncronization, memory management, pipeline construction, descriptor updates, etc. On the other hand, Vulkan validations are fantastic.
+Maybe D3D and Metal validations have caught up since I last tried them, but it's certainly light years ahead of GL's error handling.
+Overall, I liked working with Vulkan enough that it's become the default renderer I run, and the only one I bothered to implement hot-reloading for.

+In my opinion, somebody just needs to popularize a thin wrapper for Vulkan.
+Something that provides:
+* Very basic initialization and device selection
+* A ready-to-use swapchain implementation
+* Very basic memory management
+* Simplified pipeline construction that provides default values
+* Simplified texture and render texture creation
+* A simple, fixed descriptor binding model

+If it's strictly trying to provide a subset of the Vulkan API, and not just a different abstraction of the existing one, then it would be suspiciously similar to Metal.
+It would also allow the codebase to be kept small, maybe 1-2k sloc, and that's good for hackability.
+When it doesn't do what you want, it's simple enough to be changed!
+If such a library had existed for me to use, my Vulkan renderer would be considerably shorter than the GL renderer.

-As a bonus, the Vulkan driver for the Raspberry Pi 4 has been working fantastically.
+As an added bonus, the new Vulkan driver for the Raspberry Pi 4 has been working fantastically.
 With only a few tweaks, I've been able to get my game up and running there, and the performance is great!
-In my tests, it can handle rendering as many sprites as I can move with `memcpy()` in a single frame.
-It even handles my crazy light-field rendering scheme with eas. :)
+In my tests, though it's quite fillrate bound, it can handle rendering as much stuff as I can push with `memcpy()` in a single frame.
+It even handles my crazy light-field rendering scheme with ease. :D